scarlett-de/taxi-data-dbt/README.md

 ## Steps to Build the Pipeline
 ### Step 1: Configure dbt Project and Profiles
-Define your dbt_project.yml to set model paths, materializations (e.g., table, view), and dataset targets.
+Define dbt_project.yml to set model paths, materializations (e.g., table, view), and dataset targets.

-Set up your profiles.yml to configure connection to BigQuery using your GCP service account and specify the default dataset (trips_data_all).
+Set up profiles.yml to configure connection to BigQuery using your GCP service account and specify the default dataset (trips_data_all).

 ### Step 2: Load Seed Data into BigQuery
-Place static lookup CSV files (e.g., taxi_zone_lookup.csv) in the seeds/ folder.
+Place static lookup CSV files (taxi_zone_lookup.csv) in the seeds/ folder.

 Run dbt seed to upload these files as tables in BigQuery.